open-resources/stats_bank/content/public/002.Summarizing Data/openstax_C2_Q5_Q7/openstax_C2_Q5_Q7.md

     params:
       vars:
         title: Line Graphs
-        description: Several children were asked how many TV shows they watch each day.
-The results are shown in the table below.
+        description: In a survey, 37 people were asked how many times they visited a store before making a major purchase.
-        graph_title: Number of TV Shows watched each day
+        graph_title: Number of times in store before making a major purchase
-        x_axis: Number of TV Shows
+        x_axis: Number of times in store
         y_axis: Frequency
         overplotted: should not
         style: l